HiSDpackage/soluscape/index.md

 mathjax: true

 ---
-# HiSD Package: solscape-1.0
+# Overview

-A Python package for constructing solution landscapes using High-index Saddle Dynamics (HiSD).
+`solscape` is a python package for constructing solution landscapes using High-index Saddle Dynamics (HiSD).
 This toolkit enables numerical computation of saddle points and their hierarchical organization in dynamical systems.
-This package simplifies the process of saddle point searching, offering flexible parameter settings and many visualization tools.
+It simplifies the process of saddle point searching, offers flexible parameter settings and many visualization tools.

 ## Features